Zinc

 • Discovered by: Known since ancient times but isolated in 1746 by Andreas Sigismund Marggraf.

 Zinc is a metallic element which is a shiny bluish-white in color.
 It has an atomic number of 30 and is 24th in the list of most abundant elements on the Earth’s crust.
-Zinc is placed in transition metals at the 12th group of the periodic table.
+Zinc is placed in transition metals at the 12th group of the Periodic Table.
 It has 2 electrons in its valence shell and in its most abundant isotope it contains 34 neutrons.

 Characteristics and Properties